DBraun/TD-Faust/README.md

 ```bash
 cmake -Bbuild -DUSE_LLVM_CONFIG=off -G "Xcode" -DCMAKE_PREFIX_PATH=/path/to/TD-Faust/thirdparty/clang+llvm-12.0.0-x86_64-apple-darwin/lib/cmake/llvm
 ```
 Then open `build/TD-Faust.xcodeproj` and build.
+You will need to rename `libfaust.2.13.15.dylib` to `libfaust.2.dylib` and optionally `TD-Faust.bundle` to `TD-Faust.plugin`.

 ## Licenses / Thank You